MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction.md

 ## Miscellaneous

 - Tasks order can be changed on the UI.
 So can the shifting order in the infrastructure.
-- Almost all configuration changes will be saved automatically, except for options containing an *.
+- Almost all configuration changes will be saved automatically, except for options containing an \*.
 - All clicking event is randomized within a region, following Poisson distribution (higher probability at the center, lower probability around).
 - Developed in C++, the core algorithm supports multi-level cache, in order to reduce CPU and memory usage as much as possible.
-- Our software supports auto-update ✿✿ヽ(°▽°)ノ✿ Beta-testers can try beta versions, which updates faster and less buggy (maybe).
+- Our software supports auto-update ✿✿ ヽ(°▽°)ノ ✿ Beta-testers can try beta versions, which updates faster and less buggy (maybe).
 - If auto-update fails, you can download manually and put the ZIP file under the same directory.
 The update will start automatically.